Tiger Shark Facts

 Tiger Shark Physical Description

 The fascinating Tiger Shark fully merits the appreciation and respect it’s shown by those who encounter this amazing fish.
 Unlike some relatives, however, it does so not only because of its intriguing apperance.
-It also reaches highly respectable physical dimensions.
+This creature also reaches highly respectable physical dimensions.

-In that regard, though, it does maintain the pattern common among its relatives.
-That’s due to the fact that it displays a certain degree of the physiological characteristic of sexual dimorphism.
-Yet, in its case this trait manifests itself solely in terms of sheer size.
+In that regard, though, it does maintain the pattern common among its many relatives.
+That’s due to the fact that the shark displays a certain degree of the physiological characteristic of sexual dimorphism.
+Yet, in its particular case this evolutionary trait manifests itself solely in terms of size.

-More specifically, females attain greater average measurements than their male counterparts.
+More specifically, females of the species attain greater average measurements than their male counterparts.
 Mature females reach mean lengths of approximately 12.2 ft (3.7 m).
 Exceptional specimens exist, however.
 Confirmed examples sometimes grow up to 16.4 ft (5 m).

 Weights of females also average greater than males, sometimes significantly so.
-Exceptional specimens of this sex occasionally exceed the extraordinary mass of as much as 2,900 lb (1,315 kg). few ever reach quite this great of a size, though, with most being smaller.
+Exceptional specimens of this sex occasionally exceed the extraordinary mass of as much as 2,900 lb (1,315 kg).
+Few individuals ever reach this great of a size, though, with most known specimens being smaller.

-Since their lengths remain less, it’s only natural that the weight of this gender is also less.
+Since their lengths remain less, it’s only natural that the weight of this gender also measures less.
 For them, a mean body mass ranges from between 1,200 – 1,400 lb (544 – 635 kg).
-Naturally, a few examples do manage to grow beyond this, but rarely by much.
+Naturally, a few exceptional examples do manage to grow beyond this size, but rarely by very much.

-Otherwise, the genders of the Tiger Shark present the same appearance.
-Above, the overall color scheme generally consists of shades of either light green or blue.
+Otherwise, the genders of the impressive Tiger Shark present the same general appearance.
+Above, the overall color scheme generally consists of various shades of either light green or blue.
 Underneath, however, various shades of a pale yellow predominate, and rarely an off-white hue.

 - Kingdom: Animalia